Skip to content (press enter)

 Full Experience Underground and Arena

-Valid for two consecutive days, it allows only one access to the Colosseum and one access to the archaeological area of the Roman Forum, Imperial Fora and Palatine, including ongoing exhibitions.
+Ticket valid for 2 consecutive days, for a single access to the Colosseum (with underground and arena) and a single access to the archaeological areas of the Roman Forum, the Palatine and the Imperial Fora and the SUPER sites.
+This includes current exhibitions

 Buy ticket and info